opf/openproject/docs/user-guide/notifications/README.md

 This will then take you to the **notification center**.

 To access the in-app notification settings.
-Please left-click the "Notification settings" button in the upper right side or navigate via **My account > Notification settings**.
+Please left-click the "Notification settings" button in the upper right side or navigate via *My account* > *Notification settings*.

 By default, messages are grouped by work package, and the number in the blue bubble next to each work package displays the number of related messages that are associated with each work package.
 Alternatively, these notifications can also be accessed from within a given work package under the **Activity** tab in the details view.

 ![A screenshot of the notification center with a number of unread notifications](NotificationCenter-12.4-inbox.png)

-The exclamation mark within the bell symbol on the right side of the notification center indicates that there are unread notifications.

 By clicking on a row in the notification center, you will see the details in the split screen.

 ![Clicking on a notification row allows you to access the work package in split screen mode](NotificationCenter-12.4-splitScreenView.png)

-To make viewing notifications more manageable, OpenProject includes several ways to filter or group notifications.
+To make the display of notifications clearer, OpenProject includes several ways to filter or group notifications.

 You can filter or group the notifications using the two areas in the left menu bar (1 and 2), or bulk edit notifications by selecting options in the top right (3) of the screen:

 1. You can filter by the **reason** you were notified: because you were mentioned (*@mention*), because you are either the assignee or accountable, because it concerns a work package you are watching or because you have an active date alert.
-2. You can filter by **project**, for example filter for notifications that originated from a specific project.
+2. You can filter by **project**, for example to filter for notifications that originated from a specific project.
 3. You can also filter notifications for **Unread** or **All** (Read and Unread) notifications.
 There you can also mark all messages as read.
 4. The [**Notification settings**](./notification-settings) button will bring you to your personal notification settings to configure your notification preferences.
 5. When selecting any of the notifications, you can also view more **details in the split screen**, for example comments members made regarding a specific work package.
 Unread messages are indicated by a blue bubble.
 You can even edit directly in this view.